repl-code/Michael_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aQ3g7442gqI?si=GySozU9xW-lcDUYO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My first milestone was contructing the frame of the arm.
+I installed the Arduino Nano board and the base of the arm to the base board.
+I attached all 4 servos to the chasis, the 2 joints, and the claw.
 The building process was rocky at first.
 I was missing a bag of screws that were vital for many of the joints, but luckily Bluestamp had the same size screw.
 I also accidentally broke a piece while trying to insert a bearing into one of the parts of the arm, but I was able to fix it with tape after a couple of tries.
+Despite all the inconveniences, this milestone went relatively smooth.

 # Schematics
 [schematic](wiringdiagram.pdf)